2015 Major League Baseball postseason: (2) Toronto Blue Jays vs. (3) Texas Rangers

 This was the first postseason meeting between the Rangers and Blue Jays.
-The Blue Jays overcame a two-games-to-none series deficit to defeat the Rangers in five games and return to the ALCS for the first time since 1993.
+The Blue Jays overcame a two-games-to-none series deficit to defeat the Rangers in five games, returning to the ALCS for the first time since 1993.

 In the first postseason game in Toronto in 22 years, Rougned Odor sealed a Rangers victory in Game 1 with a solo homer in the top of the seventh.
 Game 2 was a long extra-innings grind which was also won by the Rangers, as they took the lead for good in the top of the fourteenth off of back-to-back RBI singles from Hanser Alberto and Delino DeShields, giving them a 2–0 series lead headed to Arlington.
 Then, the Blue Jays responded.
 In Game 3, Marco Estrada pitched six innings of shutout ball as the Blue Jays got on the board in the series.
 In Game 4, Josh Donaldson, Chris Colabello, and Kevin Pillar all homered for the Blue Jays as they routed the Rangers to force a decisive fifth game back in Toronto.

 Game 5 of the series was notable for the events that transpired in the seventh inning - the Rangers made three consecutive errors, allowing the Blue Jays to tie the game at 3 runs each.
 Then José Bautista hit a game-sealing three-run home run, and before running the bases, flipped his bat in celebration.
 Both benches cleared for a brief scuffle between the teams, but it was resolved shortly thereafter.
 The Blue Jays closed out the series in the top of the ninth to advance.
 This was the third time a team won a best-of-five series after losing the first two games at home, and the second time in the 2–2–1 format.
 This was the first playoff series won by the Blue Jays since the 1993 World Series.

 These same two teams would meet again in the ALDS the next year, which the Blue Jays won in a sweep.